 Because cryptocurrency is a capital asset, you’ll have to pay capital gains tax if you sell, trade, spend, or give it.
 The following are examples of bitcoin disposals that may trigger Capital Gains Tax:

-Only the earnings from selling, swapping, spending, or donating your cryptocurrency will be liable to Capital Gains Tax.
+Only the earnings from selling, swapping, spending, or donating your cryptocurrency will be subject to Capital Gains Tax.
 You will only have to pay capital gains tax on half of your net capital gains each year if you are a Canadian citizen.

 In Canada, there are no specific Capital Gains Tax rates, nor are there any short-term or long-term Capital Gains Tax rates.
 Cryptocurrency capital gains are taxed at the same rate as federal and provincial income taxes.
 Only half of your capital gains, however, are taxed.

 As you can now see, the issue of taxes and cryptocurrency in Canada is not a straightforward one.
-To ensure you get everything right in your particular case (especially if you are a business owner) consult with a tax professional.
+To ensure you get everything right in your particular case (especially if you are a business owner), consult with a tax professional.
 Need help?
 Contact us today and let’s discuss just how we can help you.
-Filing Taxes concisely deals with several complex issues; it is recommended that accounting, legal or other appropriate professional advice should be sought before acting upon any of the information contained therein.
+Filing Taxes concisely deals with several complex issues; it is recommended that accounting, legal, or other appropriate professional advice be sought before acting upon any of the information contained therein.

-Our experienced and professional team at Filing Taxes is here to set you on the right path considering your personal business situation.
+Our experienced and professional team at Filing Taxes is here to set you on the right path, considering your personal and business situation.
 Feel free to reach out to Filing Taxes at 416-479-8532.
 Schedule an NTR engagement appointment with us and take the first step towards proper management of your finances.

 Disclaimer: The information provided on this page is intended to provide general information.
 The information does not consider your personal situation and is not intended to be used without consultation from accounting and financial professionals.
 Salman Rundhawa and Filing Taxes will not be held liable for any problems that arise from the usage of the information provided on this page.